Anthony Albanese’s approval rating in 2024 has fallen, influenced by the country’s cost of living, economic performance, and handling of key issues.

 4) Ozone Protection Act

-The Ozone Protection and Synthetic Greenhouse Gas Management Reform (Closing the Hole in the Ozone Layer) Bill 2022 seeks to modernize and streamline Australia’s laws to manage ozone-depleting substances and synthetic greenhouse gases.
-Australia’s ozone legislation controls the import and use of ozone-depleting substances and synthetic greenhouse gases which are commonly used in refrigerators, ACs, fire extinguishers, aerosols, etc.
+The Ozone Protection and Synthetic Greenhouse Gas Management Reform (Closing the Hole in the Ozone Layer) Bill 2022 updates Australia’s laws to manage ozone-depleting substances and synthetic greenhouse gases.
+These substances, commonly used in refrigerators, air conditioners, fire extinguishers, and aerosols, are regulated and phased out under Australia’s commitment to the 1989-ratified Montreal Protocol.

 2022 Australian Federal Election Results